cantoni/TextExpanderSDKExample/README.md

 This project provides a sample implementation of the TextExpander touch SDK.
 It’s implemented here as an iPhone app with a UITextView.
-On the iOS Simulator, it will expand the default set of snippets described below.
+On the iOS Simulator, it will expand a default set of snippets included in the app.

 This project requires the TextExpander touch framework, which can be found at http://smilesoftware.com/sdk